 Publishes The Northern Virginia Review, an annual print journal of poetry, fiction, non-fiction, and visual art by writers and artists from the greater DC metropolitan area and Mid-Atlantic region.
 Sponsors a best-in-genre contest with cash awards.
 Editor: Ruth Stewart.

 Barely South is edited by students and faculty of Old Dominion University’s MFA program.
 Two issues per year.
 Publishes poetry, fiction, creative nonfiction, interviews, articles, visual art.

-An online monthly publication that reviews the arts and literature, Open Letters Monthly provides “engaged, enthusiastic criticism and commentary.”
-Based in four cities; the DC-based editor is Jeff Eaton and the poetry editor is Maureen Thorson.
+An online monthly publication that operated from 2007 to 2017; archives available online.
+The journal reviewed the arts and literature, Open Letters Monthly was based in four cities; the DC-based editor was Jeff Eaton and the poetry editor was Maureen Thorson.

 Origins is a bi-annual print journal, based in Maryland.
 Publishes fiction, poetry, nonfiction, reviews, interviews exploring “the art of narrative through an examination of identity.”
 Marc Fitten and Dini Karasik, Publishers.

 Partisan Press publishes books of poems by working class authors.
 Also publishes the Blue Collar Review.
 Located in Norfolk, VA.

 Passager is a bi-annual print journal featuring writers age 50 and older, housed at the University of Baltimore.
 Also publishes single-author books and anthologies, runs an annual competition, publishes special theme issues, and sponsors readings.
 Editors: Mary Azrael, Christina Gay, and Kendra Kopelke.